 Next you reduce each dark silhouette to a hatched figure, as shown above, one figure back.
 The number of hatched lines is not critical, and may vary as the width of your figure varies between frames.
 However, the thickness and spacing of the hatching is absolutely critical, and must match exactly the spacing and thickness of the transparent stripes in your mask.
 Here’s how you calculate it all.

 First you count the number of frames in your animation.
 Next decide on the width of the hatched lines you will have in your silhouette, which must then also be the width of the clear lines in your mask.
 I set my images up so that I could make these lines just one pixel wide, which made the graphics much easier to create with neat edges.
 The space between hatched lines in the silhouette, and between clear lines in the mask, must then be: the number of frames, minus one, times the line width.
 In my animation there were seven frames, so the gap between lines was six times the line width.
 That meant my lines and clear stripes were located every seventh line spaces apart.
 I think the demo figure below will show what I mean.
-(The shading is added only to demonstrate spacing).
+(The grey to black shading is added only to demonstrate spacing).

 Now you have to make your composite image, which you do by copying and pasting to combine your separate frames into one frame.
-Remember that you will need to be able to delete the white spaces between lines in each source frame, to leave an image consisting just of black and transparent areas.
+Remember that you will need to be able to delete the white spaces between lines in each source frame, to leave an image consisting just of black and transparent areas, not black and white areas.
 Otherwise the white areas in each successive frame you paste into the composite will just obliterate the previous frames.
 So, start with the first frame.
 Each successive frame must then be pasted in exactly one line width to the right of the previous frame.
 I hope the demo figure below will help make that clear.
 I’ve coloured successive frames differently, but it’s still hard to disentangle individual frames in the colour composite in the middle (and the colouring has slightly upset the line widths).
 So to the left, bottom row, I’ve just shown the first two frames, to make the spacing more easily visible.

 Now all you have to do is either set up your mask to pass across your composite image in an animation, or, for a real world version, print out the mask on transparent acetate.
-BUT BEWARE!
+BUT IF PRINTING, BEWARE!
 Make sure the acetate is one intended for the kind of printer you are using.
 OTHERWISE THE ACETATE MAY MELT AND WRITE OFF THE FAMILY PRINTER.
 Not cool.

 In case you’d like to try to animate another of Marey’s cronophotos, here’s one that would be suitable.